March 2, 2017

 DFT Inc. has a sizing program that uses the required information from above to calculate the required amount the valve must open to accommodate flow volume.
 This calculation is used to make a travel stop that is installed in the valve.
 The disc will be able to fully open against the stop, keeping it stable in the flow.

 For further reading on check valve sizing, we recommend reading DFT’s E-Book: “Common Mistakes in Check Valve Sizing.”
-If you prefer a more personalized approach to sizing for a custom application, fill out this contact form and a check valve expert will follow up with you.
+If you prefer a more personalized approach to sizing for a custom application, contact Bruce Ellis, our check valve expert.

 Proper sizing is essential and will ensure that the valve works at peak efficiency and will require less downtime, maintenance or result in a dreaded system failure.
 Happy Sizing!